 Homemade Unagi Sauce (Sweet Eel Sauce)

-- 3 tbsp turbinado sugar (light brown with coarse texture)
+- 3 tbsp turbinado sugar - (zarame) light brown coarse sugar

-- Add the turbinado and muscovado sugar to a small saucepan and heat on medium.
+- Add 3 tbsp turbinado sugar and 1 tsp muscovado sugar to a small saucepan and heat on medium.

-- Once it starts to melt, add the sake and mirin.
+- Once it starts to melt, add 75 ml sake and 75 ml mirin.
 Stir occasionally while you bring it to a boil.

 - Once thickened to a syrup-like consistency, remove from the heat and allow to cool.